gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 I often rebase when I am working alone on my branches, and historical correctness would not help anyone.
 Straight line histories do on the other hand.

 There are edge cases when rebasing is a pain to use.
-Since rebase puts a branch on top of another branch commit by commit, you may have to resolve commits in every one of those commits.
+Since rebase puts a branch on top of another branch commit by commit, you may have to resolve conflicts in every one of those commits.
 Sometimes you even have to resolve conflicts that happened earlier in your branch's life, and they are not there in the latest version.
 In those cases I just use git merge, and resolve the conflicts that exist in my final version of code.

 #### Cherry picking
 When I only want to integrate a single commit with another branch, sometimes I just take that one commit and place it on top of the target branch.

-`git cherry-pick <hash>` is a quick way to integrate a single commit, or two.
+`git cherry-pick <hash>` is a quick way to integrate a single commit.

 #### Squashing